emmanueljerez/emmanueljerez.github.io/content/posts/model-categories/model-categories.md

 date: 2023-08-18
 tags:
   - Abstract Homotopy Theory
-image: "/posts/model-categories/images/cd.svg"
+image: "/posts/model-categories/images/retract.svg"
+description: "In this blog entry I'll write as an exercise the five axioms that determines a model category, with its respective diagrams."
 katex: true
 ---
-  In this blog entry I'll write as an exercise the five axioms that determines a model category, with its respective diagrams.

   A **model category** is a category $M$ together with three classes of morphisms $\mathcal{W}, \mathcal{C}, \mathcal{F}$ called *weak equivalences*, *cofibrations*, and *fibrations*, respectively.
 We will use the following notation for weak equivalences, cofibrations and fibrations respectively